Share

 Seeing you, who are endowed with a beautiful form and attractive to the sense, detained for long in his abode, Ravana could not have endured your separation.”

-• When Rama returned with Sita from Lanka after the war, he started doubting her character, thinking that perhaps she had engaged in intimate relations with Ravana during her captivity.
-Although many Hindus consider Rama to be the greatest man and a deity, does this behavior make him deserving of such titles?
+• After Rama returned with Sita from Lanka after the war, he started doubting her character, wondering if she had engaged in intimate relations with Ravana during her captivity.
+Although many Hindus consider Rama to be a great man and a deity, this behavior raises the question of whether he deserves such titles.
 If Rama is a god, wouldn’t he have known what Ravana had done to Sita?
-And when Sita heard Rama’s derogatory words, how did she feel πŸ‘‡

 1. Reference Valmiki Ramayana 6:115-12